2015 Program Dates: July 12 - 31

 VIDEO AUDITION REQUIREMENTS

 Applicants should review their video for clarity before submitting.
 Video auditions may be submitted online at www.app.getacceptd.com/juilliard.
 There is a $15 fee to submit a video audition, payable with a credit card in the Acceptd system.
+Video auditions are due by January 5, 2015.

 Please record each of the following three sections separately: